kaiwolfram/kaiwolfram.github.io/content/opensource/http-auth-basic.md

 A library for the HTTP Basic Auth schema.

-**Contributions:** Efficiency improvements, tests and standard trait implementation
+**Contributions:** Efficiency improvements, tests and standard trait implementation.

 <!-- more -->
 <br>